 Girls shout out

-Girls Shout Out lets girls aged 13-25 share their experiences and have their voices heard.
-It is the safe space girls need.
-Supported by The Body Shop UK, this project is the first time we’ve hosted conversations between UK girls in this way.
-From body image to street harassment, periods and mental health – we hear from girls on the issues that matter to them.
+Supported by The Body Shop UK, the project is the first time we’ve hosted conversations between UK girls in this way.
+From body image to street harassment, periods and mental health, we’ve been hearing from girls on the issues that matter to them.

 Let's talk.
 Period

 As a result of our ground-breaking 2018 report Break the Barriers we partnered with Brook, a young people's health and wellbeing charity, to tackle the 'toxic trio' of period poverty through the Let’s talk.
 Period project.

 Funded by the Department of Media, Culture and Sport’s Tampon Tax Fund, the project set out to break down the barriers to accessing products, develop best practice in period education and increase local action in tackling period shame and stigma.
 The project finished in March 2020.

 Find out more about the project, its research and legacy.